 Stream Health Index or how to interpret data: Collecting data is not enough!
 Read more about what the data means and how OARS' Stream Health Index is calculated to assess overall river health.

-Trout Streams: In 2012/2013 OARS is collaborating with the Greater Boston Chapter of Trout Unlimited (GBTU), Sudbury Valley Trustees, and USGS Conte Anadromous Fish Labs.
-Building on the successful efforts of GBTU, the Sudbury Conservation Commission, and MA Fish and Wildlife identifying small trout streams in Sudbury, the project will assess current conditions and identifying opportunities to protect these cold-water fisheries.
+Trout Streams: In 2012/2013 OARS collaborated with the Greater Boston Chapter of Trout Unlimited (GBTU), Sudbury Valley Trustees, and USGS Conte Anadromous Fish Labs.
+Building on the successful efforts of GBTU, the Sudbury Conservation Commission, and MA Fish and Wildlife identifying small trout streams in Sudbury, the project assessed current conditions to identify opportunities to protect these cold-water fisheries.

-River Continuity (2010): In the spring of 2010, OARS volunteers surveyed over 70 culverts and bridges in the Nashoba Brook sub-watershed to assess whether they pose barriers to the passage of fish and wildlife.
+River Continuity: In the spring of 2010, OARS volunteers surveyed over 70 culverts and bridges in the Nashoba Brook sub-watershed to assess whether they pose barriers to the passage of fish and wildlife.
 In 2013, as part of the Trout Stream project, OARS volunteers will be surveying culverts and bridges on several small streams in Concord, Hudson, Marlborough, and Sudbury.

 Mapping Invasive Aquatic Plants: OARS is surveying invasive aquatic plants on the Sudbury, Assabet, and Concord Rivers to map known invasives, find new infestations, and prioritize and track the progress of water chestnut pulling.
 In 2013, 2014 and 2016, OARS surveyed all of the mainstem rivers (Sudbury, Assabet, and Concord) for water chestnut as part of the SuAsCo CISMA water chestnut control effort funded by the Nyanza Restoration Fund.